CuriousCoder25/_CityLink_legacy/README.md

 ### Developed by:

 - **Gaurav Kathayat** – Team Lead, Lead Developer, and Current Maintainer
-- Jeevan Joshi – Initial Hackathon Contributor
+- Jeevan Joshi – Initial Hackathon Contributor, Developer

 > Note: Gaurav Kathayat is the sole owner and maintainer of this project.
-See [Contributor Agreement](CONTRIBUTOR_AGREEMENT.md) for details.
+See  See [LICENSE](LICENSE) and [Contributor Agreement](CONTRIBUTOR_AGREEMENT.md) for details.

 ---